rfrech/battle-for-midway/docs/entities/operations-ship.md

 ## Queries

-Select ship class to determine type of ship.
+Select ship type to determine type of ship.
 Multiple null not valid. class column. order by group type

 ## Queries